Cleveroad/CRParticleEffect/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Support
-If you have any questions, please contact us for support at info@cleveroad.com (email subject: Â«CRParticleEffect support.Â»)
+If you have any questions, please contact us for support at info@cleveroad.com (email subject: «CRParticleEffect support.»)
 <br>or
 <br>Use our contacts:
 <br><a href="https://www.cleveroad.com/?utm_source=github&utm_medium=link&utm_campaign=contacts">Cleveroad.com</a>